 “We are immortal until our work on earth is done.”
 (George Whitefield)

-But, Psalm 91 should never be construed as a pledge of unqualified physical protection to all believers for all time in all circumstances.
+But, Psalm 91 should never be misconstrued or misused as a pledge of unqualified physical protection to all believers for all time in all circumstances.
+It is not a ‘Do All Christian Antiseptic’.
+An eye opening example is in Luke 4:9-12 where Satan misuses Psalm 91:11-12 and Jesus rebukes Satan for it.

-In order not to misinterpret Psalm 91, we must always keep at the forefront that the ‘Lord’s will’ trumps all.
+In order not to misinterpret or misconstrue Psalm 91, we must always keep at the forefront that the ‘Lord’s will’ trumps all and we must be completely obedient to Him.
+We must never tempt the Lord our God (Deuteronomy 6:16-17).
 I have examined the lives of both Jesus and Paul and have included the key verses below that show the reality of their lives proving that the ‘Lord’s will’ comes first and how the 91st Psalm protects them to fulfill the Lord’s purpose they were destined for:

 After the wise men were gone, an angel of the Lord appeared to Joseph in a dream.
 “Get up!
 Flee to Egypt with the child and his mother,” the angel said.
 “Stay there until I tell you to return, because Herod is going to search for the child to kill him.”
 (Matthew 2:13 NLT)